Moustikitos/python-mainsail/readme.md

 # python-mainsail

-THis package aims to provide a simple implemetation to bake offline `Ark` transaction and interact with the blockchain API.
+This package aims to provide a simple implemetation to bake offline `Ark` transaction and interact with the blockchain API.

 ## Available transactions